ConservationMetrics/gc-scripts-hub/f/connectors/arcgis/README.md

-# `arcgis_feature_layer`: Fetch Feature Layer from ArcGIS REST API
+# `arcgis_feature_layer`: Download Feature Layer from ArcGIS REST API

 This script fetches the contents of an ArcGIS feature layer and stores it in a PostgreSQL database.
+Additionally, it downloads any attachments and saves them to a specified directory.

 Usage of this script requires you to have an ArcGIS account, in order to generate a token.